Gentle Yoga for Beginners - Create Resilience and Longevity

+These classes focus on gentle yoga for beginners and those who need to practice at a slower pace and more specifically due to injury, ailments or pain.
 The classes are, as far as possible, created in the moment, and tailored to the people who are attending at the time.
 Many find yoga helps them to feel calmer, more energised and relaxed.
 When we practice regularly we can literally rejuvenate ourselves at a cellular level, which is why there is such an interest these days in yoga for healthy ageing.

 These are also interactive classes.
 You will be taught how to make the poses, exercises and practices “just right for you.”
 It is fine to ask questions – one person’s inquiry often provides insight for others in the group, so it’s positively encouraged.